lucasjinreal/thor/README.md

 ./build_full.sh
 ```

-*this will build a full version of thor with link to opencv, protobuf, curl, freetype. so if you call any related function, you gonna need link to that lib first in your cmake file.
+*this will build a full version of thor with link to opencv, protobuf, curl, freetype. so if you call any related function, you gonna need link to that lib first in your cmake file.*

+**note**: Our `logging` module using same micro define as glog, so it will conflicts if you importing them both.
+If your project doesn't need glog and you are using thor, you can simply deprecate glog and using thor only.